-Do I Want to Be a Hotel Housekeeper?
+Should I Become a Hotel Housekeeper?

-|Licensure/Certification||Voluntary CEH and REH certification is available from International Executive Housekeepers Association (IEHA)**|
+|Licensure/Certification||Voluntary; CEH and REH certification from International Executive Housekeepers Association (IEHA)|

-Step One: Make Sure You Have the Necessary Skills
+Step One: Acquire Necessary Skills

 Step Two: Gain the Required Entry-Level Experience

-Step Three: Consider Moving Up the Ladder
+Step Three: Consider Moving Up the Ladder for Career Advancement

-In order to advance any further than an entry-level hotel housekeeper, a minimum of a high school diploma or its equivalent may be required, depending on the employer's standards.
+In order to advance any further than an entry-level hotel housekeeper, a minimum of a high school diploma or its equivalent is required, depending on the employer's standards.
 After earning a high school diploma or an associate's degree, hotel housekeepers are eligible to apply for the Certified Executive Housekeeper credential (CEH).
 Professionals with certification have gained valuable job skills through the study required while improving both their opportunities at being hired and their income potential.